- Explore CGIS Programs

 - The CGIS Blog

-COVID-19 has dramatically reshaped the landscape of study abroad in the months since March, when all study abroad students were forced to come home.
-International travel has mostly been on pause since that time, but we now have a better idea of what travel during a pandemic might look like in coming months.
+COVID-19 has dramatically reshaped the landscape of study abroad since March 2020, when all study abroad students were forced to come home.
+International travel has mostly been on pause since that time, but we are now seeing a return to closer-to-normal interntional travel.

 Restarting Study Abroad